AnthonyLynn/se_project_spots/README.md

 **Intro**

-This is a website project for the TripleTen course work, specifically sprint 3.
-It features a theoretical site where users would see diffrent pictures posted by an user and the users profile its self.
+A website project for the TripleTen coursework, specifically sprint 3.
+It features a theoretical site where users would see different pictures posted by a user and the user's profile.

-The site was built using diffrent display types such as flex and grid.
-It has a responsive layout that can be viewed from sizes larger than 320px with relative sizes and media quaries.
+The site uses different display types, such as flex and grid.
+It has a responsive layout that can be viewed from sizes larger than 320px with relative sizes and media queries.

 **Figma**